 One of the most memorable items in Nice Cream is their egg waffle, and you can find it vegan here (and with vegan ice cream on top!)

 The vegan egg waffle is a classic street food in Hong Kong.
 Obviously it is made with eggs traditionally, but Nice Cream is able to veganize that and make it as delicious as the non-vegan counterpart.
-It’s freshly made after choosing among a few flavors like chocolate or matcha.
+It’s freshly made after choosing among a few flavours like chocolate or matcha.
 The top is crispy and the inside is soft and chewy.
 They also add a biscoff biscuit and chocolate sauce for good measure.

 If you only want ice cream, you can do that as well.
-Other than the usual choices, you can try the all-flavors-of-the-day waffle bowl so that you don’t miss out on any of them.
+Other than the usual choices, you can try the all-flavours-of-the-day waffle bowl so that you don’t miss out on any of them.

 No. 6號, Alley 40, Lane 181, Section 4, Zhongxiao East Road, Da’an District, Taipei City, Taiwan 106

 BaganHood is the vegan place to go if you crave for a delicious elegant meal in an exquisite environment.
 Although the price is higher than many places in Taipei, the quality of food and the modern ambience justify the price.

 Menu is western with burgers, pizzas, bowls, salads and more.
 There are a few dessert options including cinnamon roll with ice cream.
 And they have quite a big drink menu with coffee, tea, smoothies, milk shakes and alcohol.